 An increasingly popular alternative to full scope representation is limited scope representation, also called unbundled legal services.
 Colo.
-RPC 1.2(c) specifically permits limited scope representation.
-For example, a client may want to limit the lawyer's representation to a specific task, such as drafting a pleading or representing a client at a status conference.
-The client may also hire a lawyer for a specific issue, such as an insurer hiring a lawyer to represent an insured for matters only related to the insurance coverage.
-A client might choose limited scope representation because of cost concerns or limited objectives for wanting representation.
+RPC 1.2(c) specifically permits limited scope representation.13 For example, a client may want to limit the lawyer's representation to a specific task, such as drafting a pleading or representing a client at a status conference.14 The client may also hire a lawyer for a specific issue, such as an insurer hiring a lawyer to represent an insured for matters only related to the insurance coverage.15 A client might choose limited scope representation because of cost concerns or limited objectives for wanting representation.16 A lawyer may limit the scope of representation because of time constraints or finding a task repugnant or imprudent.17

-See CBA Formal Op.
+12 See CBA Formal Op.
 91, "Ethical Duties of Attorney Selected by Insurer to Represent its Insured" (1993).

-The local rules for practicing in the Colorado federal district court permit limited scope representation with somewhat different procedures.
+13 The local rules for practicing in the Colorado federal district court permit limited scope representation with somewhat different procedures.
 D.C.Colo.LAttyR 2 (b)(1).
 The Colorado Appellate Rules applicable to lawyers practicing in the Colorado appellate courts also permit limited scope representation, again, with somewhat different procedures.
 See C.A.R.
 5.

-&lt;sup>17 C.R.C.P.
+14 C.R.C.P.
 121, Section 1-1(5) permits a lawyer to provide limited representation to a pro se party involved in a court proceeding.